METS-Programme/ugandaemr-usermanual/art_card.md

 1. Go to the patient dashboard
 2. Create a past visit with the same date as the HIV enrolled date on the blue card
 ![ART card - HIV enrolled date](images/art_card_hiv_enrolled_date.jpg)
-3. The visits page is displayed, with the current visit
+3. The visits page is displayed, with the current visit displayed along with a link to the summary page
+4.

 ### Health Education Page
 ### Encounter Page